mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Eclipse Shields are not intended for close combat, although they will serve if necessary.
 Their role is to stop projectiles and energy weapon discharges.
 Most are produced in a right-handed design but a large complement of Warriors may have some left-handed shield users to cover that flank.
 In close combat an eclipse shield functions as a normal shield, but against firearms the user is treated as being in cover.
 A second Droyne can shelter behind the shield of another but cannot make attacks without moving out from behind its cover.

-ANDORIAN DROYNE LEADER SPECIES GENDER AGE Droyne — — TRAITS — STR 3 INT 12 SKILLS DEX 9 EDU 12 Gun Combat 0, Telepathy 4 END 5 PSI 13
+ANDORIAN DROYNE LEADER  Droyne — — TRAITS — STR 3 INT 12 SKILLS DEX 9 EDU 12 Gun Combat 0, Telepathy 4 END 5 PSI 13

 WEAPONS Leader-rod (3D, Zero-G, 6 shots) ARMOR Regalia (+2), Leader-rod (+8)

-DROYNE GUARDS AND WARRIORS SPECIES GENDER AGE Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 8 EDU 3 Gun Combat (energy) 2, END 12 PSI 9 Melee 0
+DROYNE GUARDS AND WARRIORS  Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 8 EDU 3 Gun Combat (energy) 2, END 12 PSI 9 Melee 0

-WEAPONS Dagger (1D+2), Laser Carbine
-(3D, Zero-G) ARMOR Eclipse Shield, Fighting-Armor (+15)
+WEAPONS Dagger (1D+2), Laser Carbine (3D, Zero-G) ARMOR Eclipse Shield, Fighting-Armor (+15)

-OTHER DROYNE SPECIES GENDER AGE Droyne — — TRAITS — STR 5 INT 5 SKILLS DEX 5 EDU 3 — END 4 PSI 6
+OTHER DROYNE  Droyne — — TRAITS — STR 5 INT 5 SKILLS DEX 5 EDU 3 — END 4 PSI 6

 **DROYNE GUARDS AND WARRIORS** The eclipse shield is a large but lightweight shield carried by some warriors.
 It is said to resemble a planet in partial eclipse, with a crescent shaped primary edge extending well beyond the user's flank and a concave secondary edge.
 This permits a Warrior to use a firearm in the other hand, turning his body to receive protection then angling back to shoot.
 Eclipse shields are almost always near-transparent, giving observers the impression of a shimmering
 'force-field' protecting their users.